yegor256/blog/_drafts/auth.md

 Set-Cookie: user=me@yegor256.com
 {% endhighlight %}

-Since the response status code is 303, the browser goes to the page, specified in `Location` header and opens the front page of the site.
+Since the response status code is 303, the browser goes to the page specified in the `Location` header and opens the front page of the site.
 This is what it sends to the server:

 {% highlight text %}